Write to MySQL

 Configure your MySQL Write Component

-- Configure your Connection
+- Set up your Connection

 - Enter your MySQL Connection name in the